dasher-project/dasher-web/documents/Specification/05ZoomBoxPalette/ZoomBoxPalette.md

     -   A child box's ordinal value can be determined as follows.

-        1. Determine the box's *ordinal parent* by ascending the zoom box hierarchy from child to parent until a box is reached whose colour specifier isn't a template colour.
+        1. Determine the box's *ordinal parent* by ascending the zoom box hierarchy from child to parent until a box is reached that doesn't correspond to a group node in the palette.

-            Note that the root box colour specifier isn't a template colour.
-            This guarantees that there is always an ordinal parent.
+            Note that the root box doesn't correspond to a group node, so there will always be an ordinal parent.

         2. Add one to the ordinal value of the ordinal parent.

-        3. If the result is less than or equal to the maximum ordinal value, then it is the child box's ordinal value.
-Otherwise, the child box's ordinal value is zero.
+        3. If the result is less than or equal to the maximum ordinal value, then take the result as the child box's ordinal value.
+Otherwise, take zero as the child box's ordinal value.

 -   The index value is determined as follows: